HellaK143/System/README.md

 ## 🧩 Overview

-The UMIC Entrepreneur Recruitment System is a webbased platform designed to facilitate the recruitment of aspiring entrepreneurs at Uganda Martyrs University.
-It simplifies the entire process — from application submission to evaluation, interview scheduling, and communication — while aligning with UMU’s branding and accessibility standards.
+The UMU Entrepreneur Recruitment System is a web based platform designed to facilitate the recruitment of aspiring entrepreneursON DIFFERENT PROGRAMS at Uganda Martyrs University.
+It simplifies the entire process from application submission to evaluation, interview scheduling, and communication while aligning with UMU’s branding and accessibility standards.

 ## ✅ Functional Requirements